 This post may contain Affiliate Links.
 Please see my Disclaimer for more details.

 Growing up, I wasn't a fan of collard greens, which always smelled funky.
-These days, things are a bit different.
+These days, things are different.
 I'm in charge of cooking my food now, and I've discovered that collards can be delicious when cooked properly.

-Greens are a southern staple, and for a good reason.
+Greens are a Southern staple and for a good reason.
 They're delicious!

-So if you're looking for a quick and easy way to make southern greens, give this instant pot collard greens recipe a try.
+I will show you how to cook the best instant pot Southern collard greens recipe ever!
+So, if you're looking for a quick and easy way to make southern-style collard greens, try this instant pot collard greens recipe.
+Oh, and don't forget the hot sauce.

-How to Clean and Prep your Collard Greens?
+How to Clean and Prep Your Collard Greens

-Improper cleaning of your collards can leave you with a pot of gritty sandlike texture in your greens.
+Improper cleaning of your collards can leave you with a pot of gritty, sandlike texture in your greens.

 Before you begin cooking this soul food dish, be sure to clean the collards thoroughly.
 To ensure your collards are correctly cleaned, follow these steps.